andrevargas22/Plagiarism_Detector_SageMaker/README.md

 The Plagiarism Detector examines a text file and performs binary classification, labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.

-This project is broken down into two main notebooks:
+This project is broken down into three main notebooks:

+**Notebook 1: Data Exploration**
+* Not mandatory for the exercise and therefore not present on this repo

 **Notebook 2: Feature Engineering**